sposmen/adp/README.md

 # ADP Chrome Extension

-Chrome Extension, TypeScript and Visual Studio Code
+Chrome Extension using TypeScript and Webpack

 ## Prerequisites